Keelmen Heaving in Coals by Moonlight

 It was commissioned by the Manchester textile manufacturer.
 Henry McConnell as a companion piece by another work of Turner's featuring Venice The Dogana and San Giorgio Maggiore.
 The painting was displayed at the Royal Academy's Summer Exhibition of 1835 at Somerset House.
 Today it is in the collection of the National Gallery of Art in Washington D.C..
+In 2025 it was lent to the Tate Britain for the exhibition Turner and Constable: Rivals and Originals.